symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 *************

 - Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
-- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`
+- Have one :ref:`account with network currency <setup-creating-a-test-account>`

 *************************
 Method #01: Using the SDK
 *************************

-1. Open a new file, and define two :ref:`transfer transactions <transfer-transaction>` to send 10 cat.currency to different recipients.
+1. Open a new file, and define two :ref:`transfer transactions <transfer-transaction>` to send ``10 nem.xem`` to different recipients.

 .. example-code::